koush/docs.scrypted.app/detection/object-detection.md

 ## ONNX

 Available on all platforms.
 Can use NVIDIA and AMD GPU for hardware acceleration.
-NVIDIA requires CUDA to be installed on the host.
+NVIDIA requires CUDA drivers to be installed on the host.
+Windows users must also install cuDNN.
 The `Console` will show the available hardware.

 ## Tensorflow Lite